Inline speed skating: Technique and control

 Mechanically, strokes in speed skating are deeper and faster (to a sharper angle, closer to the point of losing traction) than recreational skating but not as deep or as fast as in ice speed skating.
-This is because of the greater frictional forces in the direction of travel and lesser ability to apply friction without slipping of wheels on a hard surface compared to a steel blade on ice.
+This is because of the greater frictional forces in the direction of travel and lesser ability to apply friction without slipping of wheels on a hard surface compared to a blade on ice.

-Speedskaters move each foot across the center line of travel, leading to the double push, a method named by United States skater Chad Hedrick (this is a normal efficient skate technique that is learned as skater gets comfortable with skates).
+Speedskaters move each foot across the center line of travel, leading to the double push, a method named by United States skater Chad Hedrick.
 The technique allows two pushes in each stroke of the skate.
-However, it can be tiring for inexperienced skaters who have improper technique and they will often save it until needed, such as the latter stages or final sprint of a distance race.
+However, it can be tiring for inexperienced skaters who have improper technique, and they will often save it until needed, such as the latter stages or final sprint of a distance race.
 With proper execution, the double push is an energy saver.
 The double push is mostly used in outdoor racing and the straightaways of indoor skating.

 During sprints, skaters need to initially push their body with force to get a jump start.
 For this they tend to take quick and sharp strides.
 Once they have achieved a good pace, they move to taking comparatively longer strides.
-Speedskaters also need to take care of their body posture during all of this.
-They usually bend from their knees to maintain a low posture.
+Speedskaters usually bend from their knees to maintain a low posture.
 This has two advantages.
 First of all, it increases the reach of the skater's legs, which results into even more powerful strides.
 Secondly, a low posture reduces the total surface area of the skater's body that comes in contact with the resistive air, thus providing an aerodynamic advantage.